VictoryfarmsKE/client-server-scripts/Client.md

 This script for the 'Employee' form dynamically shows or hides certain fields based on the employee's department.
 It adjusts the visibility of fields like `training_program`, `certifications`, and `skills` based on the selected department.
 This enhances the form's usability and relevance.

 -   **Doctype:** Employee

-#### **Server Methods Descriptions**

-#### **Send Monthly Statements**

-This method sends monthly financial statements to customers via email.
-It compiles the financial data for the month and generates a statement document, which is then emailed to the customer.
-This helps in keeping customers informed about their financial status with the company.

--   **Parameters:** `customer_id`, `month`
--   **Returns:** None (emails the statement)

-##### **Recalculate Stock Valuation**

-This method recalculates the stock valuation based on the latest cost and stock movements.
-It processes all relevant stock entries and updates the stock valuation in the inventory system.
-This method is crucial for accurate financial reporting and inventory management.

--   **Parameters:** `product_id`
--   **Returns:** Updated stock valuation

-##### **Generate Purchase Order**

-This method generates a purchase order based on the inventory needs and supplier information.
-It compiles the necessary details, creates a purchase order document, and sends it to the supplier.
-This method ensures efficient procurement and inventory replenishment.

--   **Parameters:** `inventory_needs`
--   **Returns:** Purchase order document

-#### **Update Exchange Rates**

-This method updates the exchange rates for multiple currencies.
-It fetches the latest exchange rates from a reliable source and updates the `exchange_rate` fields in the financial system.
-This ensures that all financial transactions are processed with the most current exchange rates.

--   **Parameters:** None
--   **Returns:** None (updates exchange rates)
 -
 #### **33. Calculate Overtime**